 How to Apply

-Please submit an application only if you are willing to commit to the full 1,700 hours and 11-month term of service (August 29, 2016 - July 28, 2017).
-Also consider in advance your ability to live on a pre-tax stipend of $12,530 paid over the 11 months.
+Please submit an application only if you are willing to commit to the full 900 hours and 6-month term of service (February 1 - July 28, 2017).
+Also consider in advance your ability to live on a pre-tax stipend of $6,787 paid over the 6 months.
 MassLIFT members are responsible for their own housing and must have access to reliable transportation.

 1) Review the position descriptions posted above for each of the host sites to determine which positions and placements best match your skills and interests.

 2) Download and complete the member application form.
 Remember, position descriptions and forms are up year-round for the convenience of those who wish to learn about the program.
 You cannot actually use the linked form to apply, since all positions are filled.
 Include names and contact information for three references that host sites can call as part of their interview process.

 3) Include a 1 – 2 page cover letter, a resume, and the completed application form.
 Mention in your cover letter what you hope to learn/experience from participation in MassLIFT-AmeriCorps, and describe your interest in community engagement.

 4) Scan and save your cover letter, resume, and completed application form (in that order) as ONE PDF file.
 Title the application as follows: “LastName_FirstName_MiddleInitial” (i.e.,Smith_Lisa_J.pdf)

 5) Email your application to email@example.com.
 Do not send applications directly to host sites.